nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 ### Model Monitoring

-Azure Monitor is used as the central solution for collecting, analyzing, and acting on telemetry within this example scenario. logs can be analysed via Log Analytics, visualisations can be created from metrics, and alerts can be configured.
+Azure Monitor is used as the central solution for collecting, analysing, and acting on telemetry within this example scenario.
+With Azure Monitor, logs can be analysed via Log Analytics, visualisations can be created from metrics, and alerts can be configured.

-Using the log analytics workspace, logs collected from the data drift pipeline through Azure Application Insights can be analysed to monitor data drift to ensure models are performing well.
+The data drift pipeline generates logs for the overall level of data drift and the level of data drift for each feature between the baseline and target data sets.
+The baseline data set can be thought of the data set used to develop the machine learning model and the inference data set can be thought of the data set which has been consumed by the model to make predictions over a given time period.

-The data drift pipeline generated logs for the overall level of data drift between the baseline (ie. training) and target (ie. inference ) data sets and the level of drift for each feature in the baseline (ie. training) and target (ie. inference ) data sets.
+Using the Log Analytics workspace logs collected from the data drift pipeline through Azure Application Insights can be analysed to monitor data drift to ensure models are performing well.

 To view overall data drift metrics the following query can be executed in Log Analytics: